ess-aar/CIS-566-final-project/README.md

   <summary><b>Bug Fixes</b></summary>
   Some of the bugs we fixed in this milestone are:
   <ul>
-    <li><b>Asset cutoff issue:</b> <br>Perviously, assets were being cutoff at mark boundaries.
+    <li><b>Asset cutoff issue:</b> <br>Previously, assets were being cutoff at mark boundaries.
 To fix this issue, we changed the calculation of the asset position and added an extra check to ensure that the center point of the asset is contained within the mask.
 With these additions, the assets that go beyond the boundary edge are fully drawn.</li>
     <li><b>Seed generation accounts for tile weights:</b> <br>Earlier, the seeds were being picked randomly from the processed list of tile prefabs.
 This did not account for the weights associated with the tile.
 The weighting system affected only the tile selection in the WFC logic.
 Now, we account of the weights of the tile when picking input seeds for WFC as well. </li>
     <li><b>Issues with Clear button:</b> <br>We fixed a bug that did not clear all the seed tiles placed by the user manually (using the clear button) after the restart button was used.</li>
   </ul>